Training and Service Activities

 Intern Selection Committee

-Interns will have the opportunity to participate as a member of the intern selection committee.
+Interns may have the opportunity to participate as a member of the intern selection committee.
 Involvement will include reviewing applications, selecting candidates for interviews, conducting interviews, and participating in ranking decisions.
 All interns will participate in various capacities during intern selection interviews.

 Additional Weekly Activities